Yunhan0816/FilmComparison/README.md

 ### Jieba
 Uased Jieba, a Chinese text segmentation Python module for cutting the words into segmentations for easier analysis of similarities

+### Gensim
+Used Gensim, a module that generates text similarities.
+Click here for further information: https://radimrehurek.com/gensim/intro.html